 Associated with asthma, nasal polyps, sinusitis, elevated eosinophil counts, and vasculitis.
 EGPA has a tendency to involve lungs, peripheral nerves, skin, kidneys, and heart.

-Characterized by recurrent purpura on the lower extremities and may be associated with hepatitis C virus infections or paraproteinemias.
+Characterized by recurrent purpura (red dots) on the lower extremities and may be associated with hepatitis C virus infections or paraproteinemias.

 Giant Cell Arteritis

-The most common type of vasculitis in adults.
+This disease was previously named “temporal arteritis”, and is the most common type of vasculitis in adults in North America.
 It is a large vessel vasculitis that affects people over the age of 50 (although most individuals affected are 70-80 years of age).
 It can be characterized by fever, headache, and jaw/scalp pain.

-A systemic vasculitis affecting small and medium–sized blood vessels.
+A systemic vasculitis affecting small and medium–sized blood vessels associated with the autoantibody, ANCA.

 The prototype of systemic vasculitis, involving many different organ systems and focussed on medium–sized arteries.

-A syndrome of pain and stiffness localized to the shoulders and hips.
-Often occurs in association with Giant Cell Arteritis.
+A syndrome of pain and stiffness localized to the shoulders and hips which often occurs in association with Giant Cell Arteritis.

 A vasculitis that sometimes complicates the course of rheumatoid arthritis (RA).
 Usually occurs in patients with a history of severe RA.